programmfabrik/easydb-documentation/en/webfrontend/datamanagement/new_objects/new_objects.md

 Technically, the duplicate check is performed by calculating a test value (MD5 hash), which also includes the IPTC, XMP and EXIF ​​metadata contained in images, for example.

-## Serial images and links {#batch}
+## Serial images and versions {#batch}

 When uploading records to easydb, serial images and versions can be created in the editor for new records.

 If the object type option is configured, you can in ```Field for Records``` specify how the uploaded records and related files / records are placed in easydb.

-**Series** are recognized by the filename and automatically grouped to a record, provided the data model for this object type provides multiple files per record.
-The distinction is made by the notation "_" (dash), "" (space), "-" (hyphen) followed by a number and the file transmission (eg file-1.jpg, file- 2.jpg or bild_1.png, bild_2.png).

-If they are files that have the same filename and only differ from the file end, they are recognized as **versions** in easydb (for example, foto.jpg and foto.png).
-The first file is created as an original, all subsequent as a version.
-This can then be changed again in the template on the record by calling the versions in the field for the file and moving them manually.
+If **versions** are active for the upload, files that have the same file name and differ only in the file extension are recognized as versions in easydb (e.g. foto.jpg and foto.png).
+The first file is created as an original, all subsequent files are created as versions.
+This can be changed again in the template for the record by calling the versions in the field for the file and moving them manually.

+If **series** are activated for the upload, they are recognized by the file name and automatically assigned to a record, if the data model provides the option to store several files for an object type.
+The distinction is made by the notation " _ " "(underscore)," " "(space)," - " (hyphen) followed by a number and the file extension (e.g. file-1.jpg, file-2.jpg or bild_1.png, bild_2.png).

+> NOTE: If **versions** are deactivated and **series** are active, identical files that differ only in the file extension are also recognized as series.
+If both are active, this type is recognized as version.